 The Terrada Art Complex website is in Japanese and English, and outlines which artworks and artists are being featured at any given time.

 Also on Tennozu Isle: The Architecture Model Workshop

 Another feature worth mentioning is the Architecture Model Workshop, which is run by the same Terrada community.
 The workshop acts as atelier, gallery and factory space for, yep—architectural models.
 Conveniently, it is only five minutes from the gallery.
 You can see and order architectural models in the facility.
 You can also get up close and personal with the manufacturing process.

 The Architecture Model Workshop offers sessions for the whole family to join in on.
-Their website can be viewed in English, and has information on current projects and upcoming workshops.
 If you are interested in architecture and the fiddly process of making cool things, the Architecture Model Workshop is a great learning opportunity.
-Located right by the Terrada Art Complex, it makes a great addition to your trip to Tennozu Isle.
+Located right next to the Archi-Depot Architectural Model Mueseum, it makes a great addition to your trip to Tennozu Isle.

 Right next door is the world-famous art supply shop called Pigment, which, you guessed it, sells pigments.
 With over 4,000 powdered colors to choose from, it is artist heaven.
 The shop itself is beautifully constructed, with a bamboo ceiling installation and backlit display cases.
 Pigments range from as little as ¥600 to a whopping ¥8,000 for just a few grams.
 A word of cheapo advice: go for the artificial colors over more natural shades, as they are usually made of precious gems and stones.

 The shop also sells pre-mixed paints for both oil and acrylic painters.
 They sell ink for calligraphy too, and have a testing area for serious patrons.
 Another hot item is their wood canvases, which are notably smoother than the ones found at regular art stores in Tokyo.